 2. Use of Personal Information

-GIANT may use the information we collect about you for several purposes including:
+GIANT may use the information we collect about you for several purposes including to:

 - Process your transaction, track your order and administer your account;